therealgulkorinaga/chamber/README.md

 **Sealed Ephemeral Worlds for Private Cognition**

-A world-first runtime where thinking rooms self-destruct.
+A runtime where thinking rooms self-destruct.
 You enter a chamber, do your reasoning, seal one decision, and burn everything else.
 The machine knows a chamber existed.
 It does not know what was inside.

 > [Read the paper](Chambers%20Position%20Paper.pdf)